ReesMcD/MicrosoftBotFramework-for-Enterprise/README.md

 ie company website, email, skype, etc.

 Node.js used for the bot, in actual implementation a proxy is used inplace of the seen local server for authentication with the enterprise.

+A flask python-based local server is used to host test data in this example.